GRAINS-Wheat retreats after Russia worries lift market to 4-month peak

 Analysts polled by Reuters expect the U.S. Department of Agriculture to lower its corn and soy crop ratings by 3 points in a weekly report later on Monday.

-(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore, editing by Emelia Sithole-Matarise, Vinay Dwivedi and Christina Fincher)
+(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore, editing by Christina Fincher and Maju Samuel)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285))